top of page

 Valle de Muerte in Chile

 This specific moment, watching another day coming to its end, and watching it with hundreds of other people.
-All of us gazing, like paralyzed and finally being present at this moment.
+All of us gazing, like paralyzed, and finally being present at this moment.
 This is the feeling I recall again and again in my mind.

 Sunset at Atacama

-Tips and Tricks when visiting Atacama Desert
+Tips and Tricks when visiting the Atacama Desert

 There is no airport in San Pedro de Atacama, so you have to take on to Calama.
-When you get to the airport there’s a bus, but don’t take it, it goes to Calama city centre from where you have to go to a bus station in order to take a bus to San Pedro de Atacama.
-Instead take a combi cab from one of the providers at the exit of the airport.
-The price of a return ticket is 23000 pesos ($35/30€) , whic is not expensive as it's almost one and a half hour drive.
+When you get to the airport, there’s a bus, but don’t take it, it goes to Calama city centre, from where you have to go to a bus station to take a bus to San Pedro de Atacama.
+Instead, take a combi cab from one of the providers at the exit of the airport.
+The price of a return ticket is 23000 pesos ($35/30€), which is not expensive as it's almost a one and a half hour drive.

 bottom of page